nallen05/old-norse/skald/README.md

 ### 3. Layouts: Grids, Columns, and Windows

-Skald provides a layout engine to stack elements automatically.
+Skald provides a grid-based layout system

   * **Grid:** The container for a layout.
   * **Column:** Stacks items vertically.